-Taking increasing doses to overcome tolerance can contribute to the development of dependence, as well as addiction.
-As stated earlier in the article, physiological dependence can result even when someone takes the medication as prescribed, but it is likely to develop far more rapidly in someone misusing or abusing Xanax; misuse or abuse may include crushing and snorting Xanax tablets or dissolving them in water and injecting them rather than swallowing them.
-Although tolerance and dependence are not the same as addiction, they are two common signs of addiction.
+Taking increasing doses to overcome tolerance can drive the development of dependence, as well as addiction.
+As stated earlier in the article, physiological dependence can result even when someone takes the medication as prescribed, but it is likely to develop far more rapidly in someone misusing or abusing Xanax.
+And like tolerance, though physiological dependence is not the same as addiction, it is also a common sign of addiction.

 Improper use of Xanax can be dangerous.
 A 2014 Drug Abuse Warning Network (DAWN) report stated that nearly 1 million emergency department visits between 2005 and 2011 involved benzodiazepines alone or in combination with alcohol or opioid painkillers.3

 Xanax rehabilitation programs are private and confidential.
 U.S. government regulations regarding patient privacy apply to drug rehabilitation treatment, except in very specific cases where law enforcement or the justice system is involved.
 Even in such cases, only the exact information that the judge or law enforcement agency needs is divulged, and this is usually only a confirmation that a patient is indeed being treated at a particular center for a certain period of time.
 Private rooms are available at many Xanax treatment facilities, and while there may be a surcharge at some centers, other upscale and luxurious specialty facilities, such as luxury or executive treatment centers, provide only private rooms.

 Duration of Treatment